Last updated August 29th, 2021.

 Yes.
 Foreign buyers may own condominium units in their own name and with a freehold title.
 As such, foreigners certainly enjoy equal rights compared to Singapore citizens when buying non-landed property.

 Foreigners can own houses, bungalows, and other landed properties under six stories tall too.
-But you need government approval first.
+But you’ll need government approval first if you aren’t a Singaporean citizen.

 Things get more difficult when it comes to the matter of taxation.
 Foreigners pay tax at higher rates than locals and permanent residents.
 But if we’re merely talking about the ability to buy property in Singapore, foreign investors are treated very similarly to locals.